razak17/next-lms-platform/TASKS.md

 - [ ] Redirect to origin
 - [ ] Dynamic colors for landing page courses badges borders
 - [ ] Rate track
+- [ ] Show proper error when trying to delete track which is being used by some courses

 # Bugs
 - [x] Sign user in once they verify their email